Since first visiting Japan I have been told Hokkaido was the best riding so I decided it was about time I went for a look.

-I spent the first night in a business hotel of the Smile hotel chain which was new to me.
+I spent the first night in the Smile hotel chain which was new to me.
 There are many hotel chains here that primarily cater to workers away from home rather than tourism.
-Predominantly small single rooms and low rates most of the year these are ideal for solo motorcycle touring in my experience.
-I seem the only member of the foreign riders forum here that uses hotels.
-The rest are fanatical campers but I struggle to understand the attraction.
-I like a hot shower end of days riding and place to relax.
-But maybe I am missing something.
+Predominantly small single rooms and low rates most of the year these are ideal for solo motorcycle touring.

-The town seemed to have a Michelin Man character as their town mascot.
+This town seemed to have a Michelin Man character as their mascot.

-Then I skirted around Mt Iwate and rode on to Mt Hachcimantai in search of a abandoned town in the mountains and eventually I found it.
+Then I skirted around Mt Iwate and rode on to Mt Hachcimantai in search of an abandoned town in the mountains.

-Riding north in the gorges of the Hakkoda mountain I was surprised to find the mist clear and temperatures jump back up to 30 degrees.
-I cannot recall having weather change so much in one day.
+Then riding north in the gorges of the Hakkoda mountain the mist clears and the temperature jumps back up to 30 degrees.
+The temperature today has swung wildly back and forth between 30 to 17.
 I stopped for a ice cream and a rest.

 Arrive Aomori feeling mighty fine.
 Don’t need no chemicals when you ride a motorcycle.

 Next morning it was time to catch the ferry.
 I had booked online and printed out a q-code thing that I scanned at the automatic gate and after checking my boarding pass I was sent up the ramp into the boat.
 Such a smooth process.

 The ferry is large with various types of accommodation.
 A standard ticket lets you access the tatami mat type rooms where you can lie down and relax.
 I took a nap then went looking for something to eat about noon.
 There is no cafeteria onboard which seems surprising.
 There are a few vending machines with drinks and cup noodles.
 Best to get something from convenience store in advance.